-- Affordability - for US travelers, the campgrounds in Sunset Country charge in Canadian dollars and right now, there is about a 35% exchange rate on US currency in your favor!
+- Affordability - for US travellers, the campgrounds in Sunset Country charge in Canadian dollars and right now, there is about a 35% exchange rate on US currency in your favour!

 - Fishing - we offer a way better quality fishing experience than just about anywhere else (the 70,000 lakes help) so it's not a question of if you'll catch a fish but when, and how many.